 These are the functions of the Central Bank Of Kenya (CBK).
 This is a public institution that was established by an Act of Parliament on March 24, 1966, and opened its doors to the public on September 14, 1966.
-Its head office is located along Haile Selassie Avenue and Dr. Patrick Njoroge is current Governor.
+Its head office is located along Haile Selassie Avenue and Dr Patrick Njoroge is the current Governor.

-Its main mandate is to formulate and implement monetary policy that promotes price stability, fosters liquidity, solvency, and stability of the banking sector, issue currency notes and coins, and provide banking services to the Government, commercial banks and other financial institutions.
+Its main mandate is to formulate and implement monetary policy that promotes price stability, fosters liquidity, solvency, and stability of the banking sector, issue currency notes and coins, and provides banking services to the Government, commercial banks and other financial institutions.

-Stability in prices builds confidence the confidence of investors which allows them to make long-term decisions for economic growth.
+Stability in prices builds confidence and the confidence of investors which allows them to make long-term decisions for economic growth.

 Below are the main Functions Of The Central Bank Of Kenya